 Editing conclusions are the most difficult part for me in editing papers.
 In short, conclusions do exactly what the name says it does, concludes.
 It wraps up the piece.
 As my one of my writing professors used to tell me, “Tell me, what you’re going to tell me, tell me, and tell me what you told me.”

 Scrappy conclusions are the broadest of the three trends.
 In blog posts, sometimes people end their post after a list or after a specific piece of advice.
 However, this rarely happens.
 Usually people have too short or an improperly structured conclusion.
 Conclusions, like all paragraphs, needs a topic sentence.
 Since the topic of the paragraph is to conclude, the sentence should reflect a summary of or conclusion.
 This typically involves restating your main points.
 Afterward, the final sentence(s) provide an application or a “Why should I care?” sentence.

 My Own Conclusion

 What better way to end a post on editing papers than by having a transition SECTION about concluding paragraphs?
 Hopefully, I do well.
 All the above trends are easy to slip into.
 It’s easier to just start a new section than taking the time to write a transition sentence.
 Pronouns can get in the way of clarity in our hurry to write quickly.
 The conclusion is always the elephant in the room.
 They are hard to write well and it can be difficult to end on a positive note.
-With a little practice and attention to detail, these common issues will be eradicated from your writing repertoire.
+With a little practice and attention to detail, these common issues will disappear from your writing repertoire.

-That’s it for the Stitched Up Guide to Writing.
 If you’ve read the entire thing, pat yourself on the back because YOU are a trooper.
 I hope this has helped you in some way improve your writing, even if you didn’t read the entire thing.
 If you have any feedback for us feel free to contact us.